QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Example Calculations

 In addition to the evolution under system bath interaction, the system also observes light-matter interaction in accordance with a given double-sided diagram.
 The diagram is generated by the Automatic Diagram Generator in UFSS for given phase-matching or phase-cycling conditions.
 For example, consider the case of $R^{(3)}_{1,2,3}$ in the phase matching direction $-k_1+k_2+k_3$; the corresponding diagrams can be generated by:

-In the code above, each pulse is considered 1 fs long with pulse delays $t_1, t_2, t_3$ of $100, 200$, and $200$ fs, respectively.
+In the code above, each pulse is considered 1 fs long with pulse delays $t_1, t_2, t_3$ of $100, 200$, and $200$ fs, respectively (Note: these delays are arbitrary at this point and selected only to ensure non-overlapping pulses).
 The double-sided diagrams are contained in $R1, R2$, and $R3$.
-These diagrams are then become input for calculating the spectral response with appropriate system evolution.
+These diagrams then become inputs for calculating the spectral response with appropriate system evolution.